Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Assisted with market analysis and research for clients of various kinds

-- Have developed strong skills developed in Excel and PowerPoint
+- The skills acquired are strong in Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020

-- Created strong teamwork and communication abilities
+- Created strong teamwork and communication skills

 Skills: